 "Real arguments are often embedded within a very long discussion.
 Richard Whately, one of the greatest of the 19th century researchers into informal logic, wisely said, "A very long discussion is one of the most effective veils of Fallacy; ...a Fallacy, which when stated barely...would not deceive a child, may deceive half the world if diluted in a quarto volume."

-This "study" on BILLIIONS OF BROILER CHICKENS is how The National Academy of Sciences became The National Academy of Alchemy- attempting to turn chicken shit into diamonds.
+And This "study" on BILLIIONS OF BROILER CHICKENS is how The National Academy of Sciences became The National Academy of Alchemy- attempting to turn chicken shit into diamonds.

 "Additionally, long-term data on livestock health before and after the introduction of GE crops showed no adverse effects associated with GE crops."

-So, let's review the evidence
+Let's review the evidence

 Here it is -listing medical findings: prevalence rates of various diseases and histopathology in livestock one must have to analyze livestock health.

 There was no health related useful data before 1995 when GMOs were introduced.

 The FSIS did not collect samples covering the period before GMO introduction or since.

 Thus, this sentence: "Additionally, long-term data on livestock health before and after the introduction of GE crops showed no adverse effects associated with GE crops"

 even if livestock data could be extrapolated to other animals who aren't livestock-pets, or humans-